Rahul12Arora/OOPS-Notes/README.md

 <h2>Object</h2>

 **An object is an instance of a class.
-It is a runtime entity that contains its own set of attributes (data members) and methods (functions) as defined in the class.
+It is a runtime entity that contains its own set of attributes (data members) and methods (functions) as defined in the class.**</br>
-**</br>
-**An Object is a real-world element in an object-oriented environment that may have physical or conceptual existence.**</br>
+An Object is a real-world element in an object-oriented environment that may have physical or conceptual existence.

 </br>